 I play tennis at a high level in India.
 But I masturbate and somehow my friends have come to know and tease me on it.
 I wanted to know does masturbation have any bad effects and especially on sportspeople?
 Please reply my question as I feel very guilty after doing it.
 Thank you!

 Thanks for serving this question!
 First of all, little to no research has been done on energy expended during masturbation, nor on its effect (if any) on athletic performance.
 Some research has been completed on sexual activity and athletic performance, but it's not very robust and may or may not include masturbation.
-However, research has shown that masturbation carries a variety of benefits, including stress relief, improved sleep, and better body image (read more about this in the Q&A Masturbation healthy?).
+However, research has shown that masturbation carries a variety of benefits, including stress relief, improved sleep, and better body image.
 Some of these benefits may, in fact, improve your tennis game.
 Want to know more?
 Then lob your ball over the net and read on.

 Most of the research on sexual activity's effect on athletic performance was conducted using only those assigned male at birth as subjects, ignoring specifics of sexual activity or type of sports, and lacking influence from a diverse set of cultures and religions.
 Therefore, it may be helpful to keep this in mind when considering the results from these studies as they likely limit the degree to which the findings can be generalized to certain populations.
 Some of these results, as well as anecdotal reports, indicate that sexual activity may benefit athletic performance, especially if occurring between ten and twelve hours before the athletic event.
 Other reports indicate that sexual activity just before the athletic event (two hours prior) may negatively affect the athlete's performance.
 It's also possible that the perception of how sexual activity could impact athletic performance may actually be just as influential as the sexual activity itself.